w3f/polkadot-wiki/docs/kusama-faucet.md

 ### Support:

-If you are having difficulties using the faucet, please join the [Kusama Watercooler chat](https://riot.w3f.tech/#/room/#kusamawatercooler:polkadot.builders) and somebody will try to help you.
+If you have any questions, please join the
+[Kusama Watercooler chat](https://riot.w3f.tech/#/room/#kusamawatercooler:polkadot.builders) and somebody will try to help you.